Melal1/NvMelal/README.md

-# this is dependet nvim conf repo {was on dotfile}
+# this is dependent nvim conf repo {was on dotfile}